Keshu9053/Counter-App/README.md

 # Counter-App
-I have made basic counter-app using Reactjs and TailwindCSS
+I have made a basic counter-app using Reactjs and TailwindCSS